javierarilos/java_lambdas_playground/functional.java.md

 # "Functional" programming with Java 8

-Let's imagine we have to work with a list of numbers like this:

 ```java
 List<Integer> numbers = Arrays.asList(1, 2, 3, 4, 5, 6, 7, 8, 9, 0);